HHS-AHRQ/MEPS-summary-tables/README.md

 	* Prescribed medicines:  [run_pmed.R](run_pmed.R)
 	* Health care use, expenditures, and population characteristics:  [run_use.R](run_use.R)

-* [UPDATE.R](UPDATE.R): Main R code used to create and format tables
+* [UPDATE.R](UPDATE.R): Main R code used to create, format, and QC tables

 ## Archived version
-This version of the MEPS summary tables repository was edited to focus on creation and formatting of the summary data tables that underly the MEPS-HC sumary tables tool.
+This version of the MEPS summary tables repository was focuses on creation and formatting of the summary data tables that underly the MEPS-HC sumary tables tool.
 A previous version of this repository also included HTML and JavaScript to display the tables on a web server.
-The previous version has been archived, as it is no longer in use, but can still be access at [https://github.com/HHS-AHRQ/MEPS-summary-tables-archive](https://github.com/HHS-AHRQ/MEPS-summary-tables-archive).
+The previous version has been archived, as it is no longer in use, but can still be accessed at [https://github.com/HHS-AHRQ/MEPS-summary-tables-archive](https://github.com/HHS-AHRQ/MEPS-summary-tables-archive).